rcrtss/rcrtss.github.io/_projects/7_multi_agent_roundtable.md

 ##### Rules-Engine

-The **Round Table Rules Engine** is a finite-state machine (FSM) that governs the logic of every session.
+The **Round Table Rules Engine** governs the logic of every session.

 It orchestrates:

-* The transition between phases (setup → discussion → voting → summary).
+* The transition between phases (e.g. setup → discussion → voting → summary).
 * The timing and flow of turns within each round.
 * The events triggered by the Notary or Gatekeeper (e.g., agent replacement, early stop, session end).
 * The consistency and reproducibility of the debate process.